-The bulk carrier fleet consists of 9 vessels with an average age less than 5 years.
-At IPO in 2006, the fleet included 9 vessels with an average age of 20 years.
-The container fleet now has 8 vessels with an average age of 16 years, compared to a fleet of 8 container vessels with an average age of 26 years at IPO.
+The bulk carrier fleet consists of 6 vessels with an average age less than 4 years.
+At IPO in 2006, the average age was 20 years.
+The container fleet now has an average age of 18 years, compared to an average age of 26 years at IPO.